sharma-subendra-kr/LimberGridView/README.md

 Improvements for the autoarranging algorithm will also be done in patches, this doesn't affect the apis.

+If you find a bug or an error please report.

 // OFF TOPIC

-I am also looking for a job as a Software Engineer.
+I am looking for a job as a Software Engineer.
 If you want to hire me as a full stack engineer you can contact me via email <>.
 I have experience in C, C++, Java, Python, JavaScript, Andoird, OpenGL.

 // OFF TOPIC END